UoB-COMSM0166/2025-group-13/README.md

 As for our development process, future iterations could benefit from a stronger focus on Agile practices.
 Specifically, we would spend more time pair programming, implement test-driven development, and automate testing and deployment.
 We would also explore game engines and frameworks beyond p5.js to unlock more features and boost performance.
 Also, we would like to develop a full application with multiplayer mode, allowing users to play online together and create herds of dinosaurs that overcome extinction.

 All in all, we feel lucky to have been part of such a strong and supportive team.
-This project helped us grow—not just in terms of technical skills, but also in how we work with others and approach problems.
+This project helped us grow - not just in terms of technical skills, but also in how we work with others and approach problems.

 # Contribution Statement
 <table align="center", style="border-collapse: collapse; text-align: center;">